hmc-cs-lnorgaard/MLCH/README.md

 ### Gems
 1.Nokogiri - this gem is used to parse XML files into HTML files.

 ### Minimum Viable Product
-Our MVP will be built off of one of the codebases provided from previous semesters.
-We will use their webpage layout and the parser they worked on to put the plays on the site.
-Forking one of these provided codebases should give us a large portion of the functionality desired in our MVP, namely choosing a play from those available, reading said play, navigating through the play’s acts, and searching text within the chosen play using the browser’s search functionality.
-On top of these pre-provided functions our MVP should include the ability to cut out words of the play by highlighting them, and then saving these edits.
+Our MVP is built off of one of the codebases provided from previous semesters.
+We used their webpage layout and the parser they worked on to put the plays on the site.
+Forking it provided some of the functionality desired in our MVP, namely choosing a play from those available, reading said play, navigating through the play’s acts, and searching text within the chosen play using the browser’s search functionality.
+On top of these pre-provided functions our MVP included the ability to cut out words of the play by highlighting them, and then saving these edits.

 ### Architecture Model